KSS Adoption Paperwork: Possible Locations of Birth Parent Information.

 Everyone’s case is different, and we cannot predict who will have birth parent information and who will not.

-It is also SO important to understand that documents such as the formerly secret KOREAN Adoptive Child Study Summary was not regularly obtainable from KSS until 2021 when we accidentally figured out how to request and obtain this document from KSS.
+It is also SO important to understand that the formerly secret KOREAN Adoptive Child Study Summary was not regularly obtainable from KSS until 2021 when we accidentally figured out how to request and obtain this document from KSS.

 The documents mentioned above — which you can now obtain from NCRC through a Petition for Adoption Information Disclosure request — MAY contain birth parent information, EVEN IF your English Adoptive Child Study Summary (or other KSS documents) say that you were “abandoned” with “unknown parents”.